-A "trip" of the module refers to the action of the ProTech-SX module changing the state of its Trip output.
-When any of the Trip Latch inputs becomes true, the output of the Trip Latch is set TRUE.
+A "trip" of the module refers to the action of the ProTech® TPS module changing the state of its Trip output.
+When any of the Trip Latch inputs becomes true, the output of the trip latch is set TRUE.
 The red TRIPPED light is illuminated on the front panel.
 The module trip relays are put in the trip state (which could be configured as energized or de-energized).
 Each Trip Input is individually latched, and those latched outputs are available on Modbus.
-The individual latches are reset by the Reset function if the input is false.
+The individual latches are reset by the reset function if the input is false.
 The first input to set the Trip latch, or First Out (FO), is also latched.
-This First Out indication is available in the trip log and on the Modbus.
-The Trip Latch output remains TRUE and the First Out indication remains unchanged until the Reset function occurs and all inputs are false.
+This first out indication is available in the trip log and on the Modbus.
+The Trip latch output remains TRUE and the First Out indication remains unchanged until the reset function occurs, and all inputs are false.

-When configured as de-energize-to-trip, the module powers up in the tripped state.
-When configured as energize-to-trip, the module powers up such that it does not enter the tripped state unless a trip condition is present.
+When configured as de-energize-to-trip, the modules power up in the tripped state.
+When configured as energize-to-trip, the modules power up such that they do not enter the tripped state unless a trip condition is present.